 Is red meat bad for you or not?

-But now, now, researchers from a new study published in the Journal of the American Medical Association again found that eating red meat does increase your risk of cardiovascular disease.
+But researchers from a 2020 study published in the Journal of the American Medical Association again found that eating red meat does increase your risk of cardiovascular disease.

 What are the facts?